playgrounddata/tf-module-capella-sandbox/README.md

 # tf-module-capella-sandbox
 This repository contains Terraform code for deploying a sandbox environment on AWS with Couchbase Capella.
-The module should only be used in a sandbox environment and not in a production environment.

 **Included features:**
 - Project creation